Storting building: Architecture

 The building is built in yellow brick with details and basement in light gray granite.
 It is a combination of several styles, including inspirations from France and Italy.
 A characteristic feature of Stortingsbygningen is the way the plenary chamber is located in the semi-circular section in the front of the building, as opposed to the building's centre.
 The back side of the building mirrors the facade of the front, with the meeting chamber of the now-abolished Lagting legislative chamber.
 The interior of the building is also designed by Langlet.

+The inclining roads leading up to the entrance plateau from Karl Johans gate and Stortingsgata is called Løvebakken (en: The Lions Hill).
+It is named after the two lion statues on both sides, which (since 1865) have been guarding the inclining roads.
+The lions were designed by Norwegian sculptor Christopher Borch and carved into nordmarkite granite by the convicts Søren Andersen Buskerudseie and Theodor Pedersen Vøyen.
+One or both of the lion sculptures might have also been carved out by another convict; Gulbrand Eriksen Mørstad.
+Løvebakken is also sometimes used as a phrase to refer to the Storting and the decisions made there.